quchen/articles/monad_fail.md

 `Monad`-polymorphic code safely, because although it claims to work for all `Monad`s, it might just crash on you.
 This kind of implicit non-totality baked into the class is *terrible*.

+The goal of this proposal is adding the `fail` only when necessary and reflecting that in the type signature of the `do` block, so that it can be used safely, and more importantly, is guaranteed not to be used if the type signature does not say so.